 - whether verification is needed from someone other than the researcher that no material changes have occurred since the prior IRB review,

-- any significant new findings have arisen from the review process and that might relate to subjects’ willingness to continue participation should be provided to subjects,
+- any significant new findings that have arisen from the review process and that might relate to subjects’ willingness to continue participation should be provided to subjects,

 - whether and how these finding should be provided to subjects, and